-- the word "Trade Secret" would be stamped in the corner of Page 6; - Page 6 would be placed in an envelope; and - The envelope is stamped as containing a "Trade Secret" is placed after page 5.
+• the word "Trade Secret" would be stamped in the corner of Page 6;

+- Page 6 would be placed in an envelope; and - The envelope is stamped as containing a "Trade Secret" is placed after page 5.

-DO NOT MARK EVERY PAGE OF YOUR PROPOSAL AS TRADE SECRET OR OTHERWISE EXEMPTED FROM DISCLOSURE OR YOUR PROPOSAL MAY BE REJECTED that fact.
+DO NOT MARK EVERY PAGE OF YOUR PROPOSAL AS TRADE SECRET OR OTHERWISE EXEMPTED FROM DISCLOSURE OR YOUR PROPOSAL MAY BE REJECTED

+If HCJFS is requested by a third party to disclose those documents which are identified and marked as Trade Secret or Otherwise Exempted from disclosure, HCJFS will notify Provider of that fact.
 Provider shall promptly notify HCJFS, in writing, that either a) HCJFS is permitted to release these documents, or b) Provider intends to take immediate legal action to prevent its release to a third party.
 A failure of Provider to respond within five (5) business days shall be deemed permission for HCJFS to release such documents.